 Part-time Hourly Interviewer Position Description

-The Indiana Institute on Disability and Community (IIDC) at Indiana University through an agreement with the Indiana Bureau of Developmental Disabilities Services (BDDS) and the Bureau of Quality Improvement Services (BQIS) is responsible for completing individual, family, and provider survey data collection on National Core Indicators for the state’s quality assurance initiatives.
+The Indiana Institute on Disability and Community (IIDC) at Indiana University through an agreement with the Indiana Bureau of Disabilities Services (BDS) is responsible for completing individual, family, and provider survey data collection on National Core Indicators for the state’s quality assurance initiatives.

 - Complete interviewer on-line and live webinar trainings prior to conducting interviews.